Battle of Kraśnik: Battle

 Going into the battle of Kraśnik, the Austro-Hungarian forces enjoyed two key advantages over their Russian opponents: superior numbers and a better strategic position.
-Dankl's First Army enjoyed a numerical advantage of ten and a half infantry and two cavalry divisions to Baron Salza's six and a half infantry and three and a half cavalry divisions.
-Chief of Staff Conrad's orders for the First Army further compounded Austro-Hungarian superiority by placing a larger than expected concentration of force further west than Ivanov and Russian Chief of Staff, General Alexeyev, had expected.
+Dankl's 1st Army enjoyed a numerical advantage of ten and a half infantry and two cavalry divisions to Baron Salza's six and a half infantry and three and a half cavalry divisions.
+Chief of Staff Conrad's orders for the 1st Army further compounded Austro-Hungarian superiority by placing a larger than expected concentration of force further west than Ivanov and Russian Chief of Staff, General Alexeyev, had expected.
 On August 22, Alexeyev issued orders to his Fourth and Fifth Armies in an attempt to improve their position in the crash course they were now headed, aimed at a larger, flanking pair of armies.
-While these orders probably saved the Russian Fourth Army from a possible much worse defeat, it failed to change the nearly pre-ordained outcome of the battle.
+While these orders probably saved the Russian 4th Army from a possible much worse defeat, it failed to change the nearly pre-ordained outcome of the battle.

-On 23 August, at 9 a.m., Dankl's First Army I Corps encountered the Russian Fourth Army XIV Corps, 18th Infantry Division, near Zaklików, while the Austro-Hungarian 3rd Cavalry Division engaged the Russian 13th Cavalry Division further to the west.
-At mid-day, Dankl's First Army V Corps engaged the Russian Army XIV Corps, 45th Infantry division, and was able to secure Polichna.
-By the end of the day, the Russian Fourth Army XIV Corps was driven back in disarray, exposing the western flank of the Russian Southwestern Front.
+On 23 August, at 9 a.m., Dankl's 1st Army's I Corps encountered the Russian 4th Army's 14th Army Corps, 18th Infantry Division, near Zaklików, while the Austro-Hungarian 3rd Cavalry Division engaged the Russian 13th Cavalry Division further to the west.
+At mid-day, Dankl's 1st Army V Corps engaged the Russian 14th Army Corps, 45th Infantry division, and was able to secure Polichna.
+By the end of the day, the Russian 4th Army's 14th Army Corps was driven back in disarray, exposing the western flank of the Russian Southwestern Front.

-On 24 August, the Russian Fourth Army Grenadier Corps and XVI Corps continued their advance south, unaware that Ivanov ordered the Fourth Army to hold its position, while his Fifth Army turned the eastern Austro-Hungarian flank.
-The Russian corps encountered the Austro-Hungarian V and X Corps, fighting most of the day until afternoon, when the Russian XVI Corps retreated to Kraśnik.
+On 24 August, the Russian 4th Army Grenadier Corps and 16th Army Corps continued their advance south, unaware that Ivanov ordered the 4th Army to hold its position, while his 5th Army turned the eastern Austro-Hungarian flank.
+The Russian corps encountered the Austro-Hungarian V and X Corps, fighting most of the day until afternoon, when the Russian 16th Army Corps retreated to Kraśnik.
 The Austro-Hungarian I Corps continued their advance to Urzędów.
 Saltza withdrew to Lublin during the night.

 Aftermath

-Once routed, the Russians began a retreat towards Lublin with the also defeated Fifth Russian Army which had lost at Komarów.
+Once routed, the Russians began a retreat towards Lublin with the also defeated 5th Russian Army which had lost at Komarów.
 The victorious Austro-Hungarian forces followed, inflicting further losses on the Russians.
 Prit Buttar estimates 15,000 Austro-Hungarian casualties and 25,000 Russian, including 6,000 taken prisoner.
 In 1917, Dankl was honoured with the Commanders' Cross of the Military Order of Maria Theresa, and advanced to the title of Graf Dankl von Kraśnik.
-Slatza was removed as the Fourth Army commander and replaced by Aleksei Evert.
+Slatza was removed as the 4th Army commander and replaced by Aleksei Evert.